-Critical Considerations When Choosing an Appraiser
+Critical Considerations When Choosing a Residential Real Estate Appraiser

 Appraisers are supposed to promote and maintain the public’s trust with clear communication of objective, fair and defensible appraisals in a manner that is not misleading.
 Real property issues are critical due to the enormity and/or importance of the asset; for many, our homes are the largest valued asset we own.
 When selecting an appraiser, interview the expert and consider the following:

 1) The residential appraiser should have state licensing credentials and be a certified residential appraiser.